borismus/smus.com/content/posts/2020/asimov/index.md

 ![Winding visualization of Asimov’s Chronology in the first edition.](original-visualization.jpg)

 Following this winding path is tricky to say the least.
-With this in mind, I carefully read the first quarter of the book, spanning from the beginning of time until 1700 CE, which amounts to about 300, or about a fifth of all of the entries in the book.
+With this in mind, I carefully read the first quarter of the book, spanning from the beginning of time until 1700 CE, which amounts to about 300, or about a quarter of all of the entries in the book.
 I took notes in a spreadsheet, providing a 1-2 sentence summary of each entry and manually extracting some key metadata.
 For each of Asimov’s entries, I captured the title, a couple sentences of description, the associated person’s name, and where the invention was created or discovery found, usually the country or empire.

 In addition, I provided two extra fields which are more subjective and frankly, made up by yours truly, to bring the visualization to life: